PetorSFZ/sfz_tech/README.md

 #### Installing dependencies

-##### SDL2 & SDL2 Mixer
+##### SDL2
 Download and install the SDL2 development libraries for Visual C++ from the official website.
 Then create an environment variable called `SDL2` and point it to the root of the SDL2 installation.
-Then do the same for the SDL2_Mixer library.
-Note that the `SDL2` variable should contain the path to both libraries.

 #### Generating Visual Studio solution